luxonis/depthai-docs-website/source/pages/troubleshooting.rst

 We've found that some hosts have trouble with long USB3 cables (above 6ft/2m).
 It seems to have something to do with the **USB controller on the host side**.
-For example, all Apple computers we've tested with have never exhibited the problem, as Apple computers have powerful USB controller.
+For example, all Apple computers we've tested with have never exhibited the problem, as Apple computers have powerful USB controllers.

 Note that Ubuntu 16.04 has an independent USB3 issue, seemingly only on new machines though.
 We think this has to do w/ Ubuntu 16.04 being EOLed prior or around when these new machines having hit the market.